jpswade/jpswade.github.io/_posts/2008-02-06-word-separators-in-urls.md

 **Present usage**

 Today the use of hyphens as a word separator in a URL is so common that people are beginning to think that it is an actually standard.
-It&#8217;s not.
+It's not.

-And it&#8217;s not hard to see why.
+And it's not hard to see why.
 The amount of open source blogging (such as wordpress) and content management software (such as joomla) out there using them has given people enough reason to never even think twice about it.

 _But, why is using a hyphen a problem?_